 SimpleITK provides a simplified interface to ITK in a variety of languages.
-You can either download binaries, if they are available for your platform and prefered language, or you can build SimpleITK yourself.
+You can either download binaries, if they are available for your platform and preferred language, or you can build SimpleITK yourself from the source code.

 Additionally, there are several recommended third-party software packages.